notscrappie/status/content/issues/2022-09-01-public-release-downtime.md

   - Minecraft SMP
 severity: down
 ---
+*Working on it* - The SMP is currently online but will remain unavailable as we test everything to make sure there are no disturbances during play sessions.

+\
 *Investigated* - We are currently working on bringing the latest version of the SMP online.
 This place will serve as a place to get updates on the status of our progress.